Friedrich von Knauss

 The Writer

 After having drawn some characters, the Writer automatically dips his feather in the inkpot in front of him.
-A special mechanism located behind moves the shelf towards the left after each letter; when a line is finished, the shelf is push at the same time in the horizontal and vertical direction.
+A special mechanism located behind moves the shelf towards the left after each letter; when a line is finished, the shelf is pushed at the same time in the horizontal and vertical direction.

 During his show in front of the Emperor, on the 4th of October 1760, the Writer of von Knaus filled the Emperor and the entire Court with wonder, by writing under his eyes the following headwork in French: